 I spent quite a lot of time talking about the ecstasy of chaos in my post last week, and also in that post I made the point that it's precisely the smugness of the nihilistic 'unknowing' that must be overcome with second naïveté.
 McG is describing here a believing something that cannot be proved but which can be apprehended and spoken about with confidence, even if always provisionally and incompletely.

-If it is possible to say true or untrue, good or bad, better or worse, there has to be a spectrum on which experiences fall which defines one from the other.
+If it is possible to say true or untrue, good or bad, better or worse, there has to be a spectrum on which experiences fall which distinguishes one from the other.
 What defines this spectrum?
 I'd argue that the more ecstatically present the Divine Mind is in an experience, the truer and the better.
 The more the ecstasy of chaos is present, the worse.
 The trick is to know the difference, and for that you need a human being with an integrated center.
+And such people develop more frequently in a culture that has a sapiential tradition that has developed proven capabilities to discern one from the other.